microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 | Intersection shader stage is used to implement arbitrary ray-primitive intersections such spheres or axis-aligned bounding boxes (AABB).
 Triangle primitives do not require a custom intersection shader.
 | Entry functions of this stage are annotated with **[shader("intersection")]** in HLSL source.
-| Such entry functions return void and do not accept any arguments.
+| Such entry functions must return void and do not accept any arguments.
 | For example:

 .. code:: hlsl